koibots8230/Programming-Conventions/README.md

 5. Physical attributes of the subsystem (wheel size, etc.)
 6. Ports

 Subclasses should be ordered in some logical manner.
-Additionally, there will be a RobotConstants sub class for universal robot values (clock speed, logging stuff, etc.).
+Additionally, there should be a RobotConstants sub class for universal robot values (clock speed, logging stuff, etc.).

 ### Comments

 General rule of thumb, don't use comments.
-Your code should be able to explain itself.
+Your code should be able to explain itself if it is properly named and organized.
 If you have some complicated math thing or other, fine.
 Otherwise, avoid comments

 ## Misc.